 What determines how much tooth reduction or drilling is needed to do a porcelain veneer?

 The amount of reduction is a factor that needs significant discussion when planning your treatment choices.
 The amount of tooth reduction should be matched to your goals and priorities.
 There are positives and negatives with both heavy and light enamel removal which significantly affect the quality of outcome.
 Veneers with minimal reduction are a good choice when modest improvement in symmetry and tooth alignment is desired as well as making a more uniform surface morphology.
 The best cases for the more conservative designs are those without diastemas (gaps or spaces between the teeth), no gingival recession, or loss of gum papillae (black triangles).
 Conservatively prepared laminates are not a good choice when the goal is to change the brightness of the teeth.

-Minimally invasive dentistry is a philosophy of respecting the value of the original natural tissue.
+Respecting the value of the original natural tissue.
 Said another way, nothing artificial is as good as what Mother Nature has created.
 Dr. Fondriest tries to do the minimum necessary to restore your teeth to their natural healthy condition.
-When doing dental restorations, the doctor will do as little drilling as possible to fulfill the goals of the procedure.
+When doing optional cosmetic driven dental restorations, the doctor will do as little drilling as possible to fulfill the goals of the procedure.
 This is especially important with elective cosmetic care.
 Many dentists will drill teeth down to small stumps when it is not necessary.
 Because nothing is permanent, the heavy loss of tooth structure precludes multiple replacements and it limits future restorative options.
 Our goal is to limit the amount of drilling to the minimum, helping our patients keep their natural teeth in a healthy state throughout their lifetimes.

 - The ability to drill improves the ability to make the teeth straight and symmetrical

 - More control of buccal/lingual placement of incisal edges

 - Better control of midline alignment